Potassium Element Information

 For most of the soil, potassium ions are an essential component of plant nutrition.
-Potassium chloride (KCl) is an important compound that is used in different types of fertilizer to growing the production of crops.
+Potassium chloride (KCl) is an important compound that is used in different types of fertilizer to growing production of crops.
 Agricultural fertilizers consume 90 percent of the global production of metal in the form of KCl.
-Potassium, in the form of Na-K alloy, is used in the heat exchanger in breeder reactors.
-Many compounds like KCl, KOH, K2CO3, KNO3, KClO3, KBr, KMnO4 is used in different types of chemical industries.
+It forms Na-K alloy which used in the heat exchanger in breeder reactors.
+Many compounds like KCl, KOH, K2CO3, KNO3, KClO3, KBr, KMnO4 are used in different types of chemical industries.

 |KCl||used in important fertilizer like muriate of potash (MOP).|

 |KOH||used in rubber processing, preparation of potassium phosphate.|

 |K2CO3||used in decorative glass, color TV tube, textile, dye, and pigment industry.|

 |KMnO4||oxidizing agent or bleaching agent.|